 - 9.1 Duties.
 Standing committees shall review policies in various areas of concern to the College and make recommendations to the Dean and the Faculty on a continuing basis.
-With the exception of those standing committees that are appointed by the Dean in accordance with stipulations in the University Manual, the members of standing committees shall be determined in accordance with the procedures described here. - 9.2 Terms.
+With the exception of those standing committees that are appointed by the Dean in accordance with stipulations in the University Manual, the members of standing committees shall be determined in accordance with the procedures described here - 9.2 Terms.
 Unless specifically stated elsewhere, terms of service on committees shall commence on September 1 and end August 31.
 Faculty members on a standing committee shall be elected or appointed to a three-year term and with no two members from the same department.
-Unless specifically prohibited from serving on a particular committee, department chairs shall serve on standing committees on the same basis as any other faculty member. - 9.3 Term limits.
-Members of standing committees may serve two (2) three-year terms, and a partial term in succession, but shall not be eligible for election for an additional term until a year has elapsed between terms.

-- 9.4 Vacancies.
-The Dean shall fill any vacancy that occurs more than three months before the next regular election. - 9.5 Committees Mandated by Federal or State Law or Regulation.
-Any restrictions that apply to election or appointment to a committee shall not apply to members of those committees that come under the jurisdiction of the Dean as stipulated by state or federal regulation, agency, legal requirement or University-wide policy.
+Unless specifically prohibited from serving on a particular committee, department chairs shall serve on standing committees on the same basis as any other faculty member. - 9.3 Term Limits.
+Members of standing committees may serve two (2) three-year terms, and a partial term in succession, but shall not be eligible for election for an additional term until a year has elapsed between terms. - 9.4 Committees Mandated by Federal or State Law or Regulation.
+Any restrictions that apply to election or appointment to a committee shall not apply to members of those committees that come under the jurisdiction of the Dean as stipulated by state or federal regulation, agency, legal requirement or University-wide policy. - 9.5 Lists of Committee Members.
+Membership of all Standing Committees in the College shall be maintained and kept current on the College website.